 At December 31, 2008, cash and cash equivalents totaled \$1,009 million, compared to \$1,855 million as of December 31, 2007.
 As at December 31, 2008, STMicroelectronics had investments in marketable debt securities with an aggregate fair value of \$893 million, composed of \$651 million invested in senior debt floating rate notes issued by primary financial institutions with an average rating excluding impaired debt securities as detailed below of Aa2/A+ and \$242 million invested in auction rate securities, representing interest in collateralized obligations and credit link notes.
 The floating rate notes are reported as current assets on the line "Available-for-sale financial assets" on the consolidated balance sheet as at December 31, 2008, since they represent investments of funds available for current operations.
-The auction-rate securities, which have a final maturity between 10 and 40 years are classified as non-current assets on the line "available-for-sale financial assets" on the consolidated balance sheet as at December 31, 2008, with changes in fair value recognized as a separate component of "Other reserves" in the consolidated statement of changes in shareholders' equity, except for those changes recognized as impairment of the financial assets in profit and loss.
+The auction-rate securities, which have a final maturity between 10 and 40 years are classified as non-current assets on the line "available-for-sale financial assets" on the consolidated balance sheet as at December 31, 2008.
+All these debt securities are classified as available-for-sale and recorded at fair value as at December 31, 2008, with changes in fair value recognized as a separate component of "Other reserves" in the consolidated statement of changes in shareholders' equity, except for those changes recognized as impairment of the financial assets in profit and loss.